title

 c.
 Cooling, ventilation, and other external equipment shall not be located between the primary data center building and a public right-of-way, unless located on the rooftop of a data center building.

 e.
-Any emissions producing electrical generators on the property shall comply with U.S. Environmental Protection Agency (EPA) New Source Performance Standards (NSPS) for at least Tier 4 emission standards.
+Any emissions producing electrical generators on the property shall comply with U.S. Environmental Protection Agency (EPA) New Source Performance Standards (NSPS) for at least Tier 4 emission standards, as such standards may be amended.

 i.
 Testing for these generators shall not exceed 10 hours per month.